-Trading is carried out just below the 30 and 50 moving averages, which indicates a slight advantage for sellers of the pound.
+Trading is carried out below 30 and 50 moving averages, which indicates a downward trend for the pair.

 Note: The period and prices of moving averages are considered by the author on the H1 hourly chart and differs from the general definition of the classic daily moving averages on the daily D1 chart.

 In case of growth, the upper border of the indicator at 1.3325 will act as a resistance.